timetre/markdown-cv/index.md

 __Blablacar__, Software engineer monetization, Paris

 - Enhancing & developing the payment and billing platform of Blablacar
-- Working on the unified observability, SLI/SLO/SLA, in close collaboration with the SRE team
+- Working on the unified observability, SLI/SLO/SLA, in close collaboration with the ops team
 - Redesigning the entire monetization brick out of the monolyth
 - Leading the way towards the Russian monetization
 - Bus payment re-integration
-- As a scrum master: in charge of the animation of most of our agile rituals like restrospectives, sprint plannings, groomings
+- As a scrum master: drive most of our agile rituals like retrospectives, sprint plannings, groomings
 - Close collaboration with the product team and the managerial stack in order to
     - Build roadmaps
     - Animate and participate to our project's story mappings
     - Build timelines with demonstrable milestones.
 Iterate to refine our plans
-    - Manage the jira board and create all the epics to provide the best visibility
+    - Lead the project's communication to provide the better visibility possible
-    - Communicate to the stackeholders about the ongoing projects
+    - Communicate to the stakeholders about the ongoing projects
     - Organize demos to be presented at the end of each sprint
-    - Organize the project's communication, both written and spoken

 Stack
 - Java 11